MB3hel/MCHelperTools/README.md

 sudo usermod -G input -a "${USERNAME}"
 ```

+*Note that these scripts require python3 along with the python libinput and evdev libraries.*

 - **ToggleSprintBedrock.py**: This is a Linux version of the toggle sprint helper script.
 Works on X11 and Wayland sessions. *Be aware that [this bug](https://gitlab.gnome.org/GNOME/mutter/-/issues/398) will result in this causing freezes on Gnome X11 sessions.
 Wayland and other desktops are not impacted.*